Graduate Residence Hall Director

 • Bulletin Boards

 The relationship between a Hall Director (HD) and a GHD is an important one.
-The GHD will have to opportunity to learn from a professional with a Master’s degree in student affairs and higher education or related field.
 GHDs and HDs work collaboratively to support their residents, supervise RAs, and manage their buildings.
-HDs help the GHDs gain a multitude of experiences needed in order to excel in a full-time position in residence life and to make connections between the GHDs’ academic coursework and their positions.
+HDs help the GHDs gain a multitude of experiences needed in order to excel in a full-time position in their career journey and to make connections between the GHDs’ academic coursework and their positions.
 When the full-time Hall Director is not available, the Graduate Hall Director should be able to step in and answer questions, as well as manage the entire building operation.

 Although many Graduate Assistants choose to take an internship or job at another institution over the summer for a different institutional experience, there may be internships available for Graduate Assistants who would like to stay and work/live on campus over the summer between their first and second year of the Masters program